 float) and clearing (see

 clear) of floats.
 The rules for positioning and clearing of floats apply only to things within the same block formatting context.
-Floats do not affect the layout of things in other block formatting contexts, and clear only clears past floats in the same block formatting context.
+Floats do not affect the layout of the content inside other block formatting contexts, and clear only clears past floats in the same block formatting context.
+Margin collapsing also occurs only between blocks that belong to the same block formatting context.